-“Fish eat phytoplankton,” says Dr. Sukol, “which are rich in nutrients that reduce inflammation in both your brain and everywhere in your body.
+“Fish eat phytoplankton,” says Dr. Sukol, “which are rich in nutrients that reduce inflammation throughout your brain and body.
 “You are what you eat, and you are what ‘what-you-eat’ eats.”

 Choline (in egg yolks), a B vitamin, contributes to healthy brain function.

-Poultry is a source of nourishing protein, though Dr. Sukol warns that meat from animals fed an industrial diet is best left at the supermarket.
-“Eat the highest quality protein you can afford,” she says.
-“Even if that means less animal protein overall.”
+Poultry is a source of nourishing protein, though Dr. Sukol believes that meat from animals fed an industrial diet is not the most nourishing source.
+“Eat the highest quality protein you can access,” she says, “even if that means less animal protein overall.”

-Studies have shown that eating red meat increases inflammation, which may speed memory loss.
+Studies have shown that red meat increases inflammation, which may affect memory as we age.

-A small amount of high-quality butter is okay on occasion,” says Dr. Sukol, “but avoid margarine and products made with soybean, corn or cottonseed oils, all of which are all sky high in omega-6 fatty acids.”
+“Small amounts of high-quality butter are okay on occasion,” says Dr. Sukol.
+“But I avoid margarine and products made with soybean, corn or cottonseed oils, all of which are all sky high in pro-inflammatory omega-6 fatty acids.”